Skip to content

 ➗ Relational Term Math

 A category-first feature.
 Shift dates by semantic "steps" with .add({ '#quarter': 1 }).
-Tempo preserves your relative duration within the term, jumping across gaps and handling overflows with mathematical precision.
+Tempo preserves your relative duration within the Term, jumping across gaps and handling overflows with mathematical precision.

 🔗 Fluent Immutable Boundaries